 How did I know that?

-I called him and I called the Russians, and they both said no, we never meet met with each other.
+I called him and I called the Russians and they both said, no, we never met with each other.

-They said Paul uh the notes say Paul Manafort had a hundred million dollar debt he owed Russia.
+They said the notes say Paul Manafort had a $100 million debt he owed Russia.

-There's no record of a debt in Russia or in the United States.
+There's no record of a debt in Russia in the United States.

 It was never found by Mueller.

-In less than a half hour or hour of diligence, the FBI could have find five factually false things in the information STA was providing him.
+In less than a half hour or hour of diligence, the FBI could have found five factually false things in the information Steele was providing him.

-So that what that what you're saying then is they absolutely did zero due diligence in what they ended up presenting to the FISA court and responsibilities.
+So what you're saying then is they absolutely did zero due diligence in what they ended up presenting to the FISA court and the possibilities.

 It does that on every one of the four.